 Diversity is the norm of our world, but equal opportunity has to be emphasised time and again and unfortunately it is not self-evident today.
-Discrimination continues, inter alia, due to gender, origin and / or religion.
-Even if in addition to the Basic Law, the General Equal Treatment Act (AGG) enshrined in labour law.
+Discrimination continues, inter alia, due to gender, origin and/or religion.
+Even if in addition to the Basic Law, the General Equal Treatment Act (AGG) is enshrined in labour law and is regularly promoted by the government.
 Diversity management is a strategy increasingly being implemented in companies to promote diversity and equality.
 What exactly this is and what steps should be taken to implement successful diversity management is explained below.

 Diversity Management can be defined as the multitude of management aspects and measures that relate to the recognition and benefits of diversity in companies.
 In doing so, both social, economic and political factors (the employee) are taken into account.
 These can be divided into two large groups: